Kinetic Interacting Particle Langevin Monte Carlo: Technical Background

-which is easy to prove (see, e.g., \cite[Proposition D.4]{douc2014nonlinear} and \cite[Remark~1]{akyildiz2023interacting}).
-The expression in \eqref{eq:truedrift} is the motivation behind approximate schemes for \gls*{em}, where one can first sample from $p_\theta(x|y)$ for fixed $\theta$ with an \gls*{mcmc} chain and then compute the gradient in \eqref{eq:truedrift} with these samples \cite{de2021efficient,atchade2017}.
-However, these approaches require non-trivial assumptions on the step-size, as well as having a sample size that may need to grow to ensure that the gradient approximation does not incur asymptotic bias.
+Consider the \gls*{mmle} problem given in \eqref{eq:max}, that is, to find the parameter $\theta$ that maximises the marginal likelihood $p_\theta(y)$.
+As summarised in the introduction, this problem is often solved with the \gls*{em} algorithm, typically implemented with a double-loop structure consisting of \gls*{mcmc} techniques for the E-step and numerical optimisation techniques for the M-step \citep{atchade2017,de2021efficient}. \glsreset{pgd} \glsreset{ipla}

-In contrast to this approach, \cite{kuntz2023particle} propose an \gls*{ips}, the particle gradient descent (PGD) algorithm, to approximate the gradient of the $\theta$-dynamics by running independent particles to integrate out latent variables.
-Inspired by this, \cite{akyildiz2023interacting} attempt to solve the \gls*{mmle} problem with a similar \gls*{ips}, termed the interacting particle Langevin Algorithm (IPLA), which is a modification of \gls*{pgd} where $\theta$-dynamics contain a carefully scaled noise.
-This approach produces a system that is akin to the \gls*{ula} and makes the theoretical analysis streamlined using the analysis produced for \gls*{ula}, see, e.g., \cite{durmus2017nonasymptotic, dalalyan2017theoretical, durmus2019high}.
+In contrast to this approach, \citet{kuntz2023particle} propose an interacting particle system, the \gls*{pgd} algorithm, to approximate the gradient of the $\theta$-dynamics by running independent particles to integrate out latent variables.
+Inspired by this, \citet{akyildiz2025interacting} attempt to solve the \gls*{mmle} problem with a similar system, termed the \gls*{ipla}, which is a modification of \gls*{pgd} where $\theta$-dynamics contain a carefully scaled noise.
+This approach produces a system that is akin to the \gls*{ula} and makes the theoretical analysis streamlined using the analysis produced for \gls*{ula} \citep{dalalyan2017theoretical, durmus2019high}.
 The proposed algorithm is a discretisation of a system of interacting Langevin \glspl*{sde} which evolves in $\bR^{d_\theta} \times \bR^{N d_x}$ where $N$ distinct particles are retained for latent variables.
 More precisely, \gls*{ipla} recursions are based on the \gls*{sde}:

-where $(\B_t^0)_{t\geq 0}$ is a Brownian motion evolving on $\bR^{d_\theta}$ and $(\B_t^i)_{t\geq 0}$ for $i \in [N]$ are Brownian motions evolving on $\mathbb{R}^{d_x}$.
-Intuitively, it can be seen that the drift term for the $\theta$-dynamics can be interpreted as the empirical approximation of the ``true'' drift \eqref{eq:truedrift} with $N$ particles drawn from a measure drifting towards $p_\theta(x|y)$.
-In this case, \cite{akyildiz2023interacting} observe that the stationary measure of this system is given as